Learn how to configure email node, design emails, set up custom domains, and more.

 Email details

 - Recipient: The individual who will receive the email.
+Only one individual email address is supported.
 Merge fields may be referenced here.

 - Email subject: A brief description or summary that conveys the purpose or content of the email to the recipient.
 Merge fields may be referenced here.